 7. Reverse French Braid (Dutch Braid)

 As mentioned, the reverse French braid, or Dutch braid, is a fantastic alternative to the traditional French braid.
 Thanks to the braid’s raised appearance, it is especially ideal for ladies who love a bold look.
 Additionally, creating Dutch braids can be relatively easy once you know how to French braid.
 The only thing you need to remember is to pass sections of hair underneath rather than over the top.
-To try this look, we recommend opting for double Dutch braids, which are also known as boxer braids and a favourite look of Kim Kardashian.
+To try this look, we recommend opting for double Dutch braids, which are also known as boxer braids and a favorite look of Kim Kardashian.

 8. Half Up Half Down French Braid